digcompany/digteams/docs/teamdomains/README.md

-# Using a Custom Domain for your Organization
+# Using a Custom Domain for your Team

 In order to get your domain to resolve to the application, you will gave to create a cname in your domain provider's register pointing to `$APP_DOMAIN`.